The exact renormalization group and dimensional regularization: Loop expansion

-this should be expected since that limit($\mu\to0$) corresponds to making no decimation and integrating over all degrees of freedom.
+gives an answer to the above question.
+Indeed, such a relation implies that, \begin{itemize} \item The coefficient of the third term in (\ref{eq:gamma-2-1}) is exactly the one appearing in the usual 1-loop perturbative expression for $\tilde{\Gamma}_{2}^{(1)}$. \item And,

+thus, for $\epsilon\to0^{-}$ then $\mu\to0$, which therefore make all the corrections $\mathcal{O}(\epsilon)$ and $\mathcal{O}\left(\mu^{2}\right)$ vanish in that limit. \end{itemize} It is worth noting that the limit $\mu\to0$ corresponds to integrating over all degrees of freedom in the functional integral in equation (\ref{eq:z}), which is just the procedure employed to obtain the $1$-loop perturbative expression for $\Gamma_{2}^{(1)}$.
 It should be stressed that the above relation (\ref{eq:mueps-1}) is only required if the intention is to re-obtain the field theoretic result form the solution to ERG equation.
-This relation implies that the field theoretic limit $\mu\to0$ corresponds to taking $\epsilon\to0^{-}$\emph{.} In this way in the field theoretic situation, the correction $\mu^{2}/m^{2}\propto$e$^{-\frac{1}{2|\epsilon|}}$ is negligible when $\epsilon\to0^{-}$.

 This contribution corresponds to the tadpole diagram shown below,